 Mango's tile cache system means we will transform your data for any given zoom level and location into tiles every time you update the layer group.
 Once a tile is generated, we store the tile in our global Content Delivery Network (CDN) cache.
 Retrieving files from our global CDN is much faster than calculating and generating new tiles from our servers, so the next next time that zoom level and location is viewed, we simply retrieve the tile from our CDN.

 So, the more your map is used, the faster it will become, as more of the tiles will be already stored in the cache rather than being generated for the first time.

 If you are conscious of performance for your end users, we recommend 'warming up the cache' before you release the map to end users by generating and caching a range of tiles.
-To do this, simply take some time to use your map.
-As we're not caching your tiles when signed in, we recommend switching to the view that your users will see - for public maps, copy the map URL from your browser's address bar, and paste it in a new browser or an incognito/private tab.
+To do this, simply take some time to use your map - zoom in and around key areas of interest that users would likely visit to pregenerate these tiles so that they are cached for the public users.

 Web maps are made by stacking layers of data visualisations on top of each other.
 In Mango we have the concept of a group layers, with each group able to contain many layers, rendered as a single composite image layer of the layers within the group.
 Each Layer Group has a legend visibility control, so grouping layers by type or theme allows users to easily turn whole classes of data on and off in the legend.

 Grouping layers reduces the overhead for loading maps.
 By putting your data layers into groups, you can minimise the overall size of your map.
 Each layer within a Layer Group is combined into a single layer and served to the map viewer.
 Learn more about Layer Groups.